25 Documents to have before you die

 -You are responsible for keeping accurate records, filing tax returns and reporting to the beneficiaries as the trust requires.

 But you can have professionals help you, especially with the accounting and investing.
-You will also probably need to consult with an attorney from time to time.
-However, as trustee, you are ultimately responsible to the beneficiaries for prudent management of the trust assets.
+You will … Read the rest

 Law FAQ: Why can’t I name my minor kids or grandkids as beneficiaries?